 Medford is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 57,403 people and 12 constituent neighborhoods, Medford is the 20th largest community in Massachusetts.
-Medford has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Medford was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Medford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.